Th0rOnDoR/linux/Documentation/virt/kvm/x86/amd-memory-encryption.rst

 SNP attestation report.
 This report is produced by the PSP using the HV-SIGNED key selected by the caller.

-The caller must supply a buffer bigger than 1192 bytes to store the report the PSP will write.
+The caller must supply a buffer bigger than 1184 or 4A0h bytes to store the report the PSP will write.

 Parameters (in): struct kvm_sev_snp_hv_report_req